 It is understandable for families to have a deep desire to keep their loved ones close, which is why many people bring their family members’ cremated remains home with them.

-While memories can be made with the urn resting on a shelf or your fireplace mantle, the issues tend to arise once you are gone.
+While memories can be made with the urn resting on a shelf or your fireplace mantel, the issues tend to arise once you are gone.

 All too often, we hear horror stories of ashes being sold in garage sales and individuals not realizing what is inside until they arrive home.